A-Ahmed100216/LAMP_Stack_Implementation/Project1.md

 ![Secure installation](/images/Secure_SQL_installation.png)

 ## 3. Installing PHP
-* PHP is a programming language which will be used to process code.
+* PHP is a programming language which is used to process code.
 * In addition to this, the php-mysql package needs installing to communicate with MySQL.
 Likewise, libapache2-mod-php enables Apache to handle PHP files.
 * To install
 ```